pu2clr/QN8066/examples/03_LCD_16x2_AND_20x4/README.md

 #### (1) Communication Problem Between the KIT and the Microcontroller with PWM

 **During various experiments, it was observed that several commands sent to the QN8066 (via I2C) had no effect.
 For instance, attempts to switch from "Stereo" to "Mono" mode, change the transmission frequency, among other commands, did not alter the transmitter's status.
 To work around this issue, the PWM must be disabled first, meaning it should not generate a pulse (0% duty cycle).
-After the command is sent, the PWM signal can be re-enabled.**
+After the command is sent, the PWM signal can be re-enabled.
+Doing that the system works well.**

 #### (2) Compatibility Between the KIT and 5V Microcontroller Such as the Arduino Nano